In re Bancorp Inc. Securities Litigation

 |Case Contacts:||John Rizio-Hamilton|

-On July 27, 2016, the parties entered into the Stipulation and Agreement of Settlement setting forth the terms and conditions of the proposed settlement of this Action (the “Settlement”).
+On July 27, 2016, the parties entered into the Stipulation and Agreement of Settlement setting forth the terms and conditions of the settlement of this Action (the “Settlement”).
 The Settlement provides for a $17,500,000 cash payment and the implementation of certain corporate governance reforms by Bancorp (as described in the Stipulation).
-On August 18, 2016, the Court entered the Preliminary Approval Order which authorized the dissemination of the Notice and Proof of Claim Form to potential Settlement Class Members, and set a final approval hearing for December 15, 2016.
+On December 15, 2016, the Court granted final approval of the Settlement, approved the Plan of Allocation for the distribution of the Settlement proceeds, and awarded attorneys' fees and reimbursement of litigation expenses to Plaintiffs' Counsel.

 More information about the Settlement can be found at: www.BancorpSecuritiesLitigation.com.

 This action asserts claims pursuant to Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 against defendants seeking to recover for their fraudulent course of conduct that artificially inflated the price of The Bancorp, Inc. (“Bancorp” or the “Bank”) common stock during the time period of January 26, 2011 through June 26, 2015, inclusive (the “Class Period”).